The Best Security Systems for Rural Homes in 2025

 Video Security

 Frontpoint offers different types of security cameras, but our favorite from the bunch was the outdoor security camera.
-It’s not perfect — for example, it’s a plug-in camera, so you’d need to find placement with an outlet nearby — but it offers a lot of features that will work great for a rural home.
+It’s not perfect — for example, it’s a plug-in camera, so we had to find a spot with an outlet nearby — but it offers a lot of features that will work great for a rural home.

 First, it has an excellent night vision range.
 It can see up to 50 feet out at night, even without streetlamps.
-It also uses what Frontpoint calls “Perimeter Guard,” which uses light and sound to deter trespassers.
-You can even set it to deter wild animals, as it can distinguish humans from pets.
+It also uses what Frontpoint calls “Perimeter Guard.”
+It works similar to Vivint’s Smart Deter features we mentioned earlier in that it uses a combination of light and sound to scare off intruders.
+You can even set Frontpoint’s camera to deter wild animals, as it can distinguish humans from pets.
 Lastly, it can record continuously, even offline, on a microSD card.
 That’s more than we expected from a $120 camera.

 Professional Monitoring